vardaan123/Species-Classification-Multimodal-Context/README.md

 ```

 ### Species classification on a single image input
 Note: Some sample camera trap species images are available in the dir. `data/sample_images/`.
+During training, we utlize multiple heterogeneous contexts in the multimodal KG.
+However, at inference time, only the image is used to perform species classification.

 1. Download the required data `bash download_data.sh`.
 2. Evaluate the pretrained model on a given image.